-• Ensure that the references have been published, so that they are readily accessible when the proposal is being assessed.

-- Bold any applicants' names if they appear in the reference list. - Include titles of each reference.
+- Ensure that the references have been published, so that they are readily accessible when the proposal is being assessed. - Bold any applicants' names if they appear in the reference list. - Include titles of each reference. - Include names of all authors (up to 12)

 There is a limit of four pages for this section when previewed as a document on the portal.
-This section does not include the use of footnotes; it should contain a list of references only, rather than further explanation of ideas covered in sections 3a-3d.
+This section does not include the use of footnotes; it should contain a list of references only, rather than further explanation of ideas covered in sections 3a-3e.
 Links (URLs) may be included if they are publicly accessible.

-Sections 3f - 3h: Timetable, Roles and Resources, and Ethical or Regulatory Obligations
+Sections 3g - 3i: Timetable, Roles and Resources, and Ethical or Regulatory Obligations (section numbers updated)

 One assessment criterion includes the ability and capacity of the researchers to carry out the research.
-Sections 3f- 3h are an opportunity to demonstrate that the research is feasible, and that the researchers have a clear plan.
+These sections are an opportunity to demonstrate that the research is feasible, and that the researchers have a clear plan.
 Researchers should indicate how they intend to use their time, what the roles of various personnel will be, any anticipated ethical or regulatory obligations, and any potential administrative hurdles (such as permits, access or approvals) that they will need to deal with.

-Fast-Start applicants should use these sections to demonstrate that they have the support in place to run an independent research project (including mentors and institutional support), and how the project will provide a solid basis for independent research in their future career.
+Fast-Start applicants must use these sections to demonstrate that they have the support in place to run an independent research project (including mentors and organisational support), and how the project will provide a solid basis for independent research in their future career.

-The total page limit for Sections 3f to 3h is two pages, with no set limit for each section within this.
+The total page limit for Sections 3g to 3i is two pages, with no set limit for each section within this.
 Please read the definitions of these sections clearly and avoid repetition.
 Where practical, utilise paragraph breaks, subheadings or bold fonts to clearly signpost your proposal.

-Section 3f: Timetable
+Section 3g: Timetable